 Let’s begin with a brief, straightforward explanation.
 SEO (Search Engine Optimisation) is the act of taking steps to ensure your organic content ranks highly on Google and other search engines.
 By optimising your content, your web page is more likely to appear in the top one or two results pages (because who looks beyond those?).
-As SEO relies on organic ranking, not paid advertising, it’s an easy, low cost way to ensure your content gets seen.
+As SEO relies on organic ranking, not paid advertising, it’s an easy, low-cost way to ensure your content gets seen.

 Yes, it’s fairly straightforward but you do need to demonstrate some skill when optimising your content.
-You may have heard of keyword stuffing, the process where sites jam targeted words and phrases into their web pages and meta descriptions to boost search visibility?
-Well, Google has cottoned on to this badly worded practice, but with a little finesse and research, you can optimise your content so that it reads well, without being penalised by Google.
+You may have heard of keyword stuffing, the process where sites jam targeted words and phrases into their web pages and meta descriptions to boost search visibility.
+Well, Google has cottoned on to this poorly worded practice, but with a little finesse and research, you can optimise your content so that it reads well, without being penalised by Google.

 Bear in mind that Google is a fickle beast and you could easily get caught up in ‘beating’ its algorithms.
 Instead, take the time to focus on growing your brand by producing clear, engaging content.

 How to Optimise Your Content